 Here are some more detailed tips that can help you keep these dangerous threats away from your computer:

 ● Use a personal firewall.
 Without it, your computer system is completely exposed to attacks on the Internet.
-Public Wi-Fi networks are far more open to possible attacks.
+Public Wi-Fi networks are far more open to possible attacks, instead of using a Charter Cable.

 ● Be careful when you click on the links you find in emails and that you get on social networks.
 Open only those links that you trust completely.
 Hackers are experts at masking things; they know how to show that some links look legitimate, so special attention should be paid to this.